- May 28, 2025 - Biosphère, Espace pour la vie

 Innovating and getting involved

 Another way of introducing them to science while arousing curiosity is community science.
 It allows those interested to take part in research projects without having scientific training.
 In addition, contributing to the wellbeing of the planet and the development of scientific knowledge provides a sense of being where the action is!
-Another great example is Mission Monarch.
+A great example is Mission Monarch.
 Check with your children whether monarch caterpillars can be found on the leaves of your milkweed plant.
 It’s useful for science, and fun at the same time.

 A family outing to a science museum or Space for Life can trigger passions in young people that will last their whole life through.
 Day camps are also an excellent gateway for an introduction to science and to nature.